(Updated on 12/30/2019)

-Caffeine is a psychoactive substance.
-Its effect on our behavior and body is very similar to the effects of other stimulants, such as amphetamine and cocaine.
+Caffeine is a psychoactive substance and it affects our body and mind similar to the effects of other stimulants, such as amphetamine and cocaine.

 Smoking cigarettes or marijuana can shorten the time that caffeine circulates in the body, while birth control pills (estrogen) could prolong this time.

-There are different methods of coffee preparations around the world.
-The amount of caffeine and other chemicals can vary depending the preparation and type of coffee.
+Different methods of coffee preparations around the world exist.
+The amount of caffeine and other chemicals can vary depending on the preparation and type of coffee.

-Caffeine consumption has been increasing with the introduction of energy drinks.
-Some of the energy drinks widely available in the United States contain up to 160 mg of caffeine in one 8 oz. can.
+Caffeine consumption has increased with the introduction of energy drinks.
+Some of the energy drinks widely available in the United States contain up to 160 mg of caffeine in one 8 oz.
+(237 ml) can.

 Did you know that decaffeinated coffee contains some caffeine?

-Unfiltered coffee contains kahweol, diterpenes and cafestol that could raise the amount of total and bad (LDL) cholesterol.
-Elevated blood cholesterol level shown to increase heart disease and death.
+Unfiltered coffee contains kahweol, diterpenes, and cafestol that could raise the amount of total and bad (LDL) cholesterol.
+Elevated blood cholesterol level had shown to increase heart disease and death.
 Commonly known forms of unfiltered coffees are Turkish coffee and coffee brewed in a French press.
-The paper filter in the filtered coffee is able to remove the kahweol, ditrpenes and cafestol from the coffee.
+The paper filter in the filtered coffee can remove the kahweol, diterpenes, and cafestol from the coffee.
 Therefore, drinking filtered coffee appears to be less harmful.

 Caffeinated coffee consumption may increase blood pressure, especially in patients who have borderline and unstable blood pressure levels.

-Caffeine can increase the heart rate and worsen heart palpitations.
+Caffeine can increase heart rate and worsen heart palpitations.

 Coffee can also increase the blood homocysteine level.
 And an elevated homocysteine level might increase the risk of coronary heart disease.
 This is especially true in individuals who consume more than 4 cups of coffee a day.

-Insomnia: Caffeinated coffee consumption has been shown to be associated with poor sleep quality.
+Insomnia: Caffeinated coffee consumption could lead to poor sleep quality.

-Low potassium level: Drinking an excessive amount of coffee has been shown to lower blood potassium levels and result in many symptoms including, fatigue, constipation, muscle pain, low heart rate and numbness.
+Low potassium level: Drinking an excessive amount of coffee has shown to lower blood potassium levels and other symptoms including, fatigue, constipation, muscle pain, low heart rate, and numbness.

 Diabetes Mellitus: Several studies reported that individuals drinking a higher amount of coffee (between 4-6 cups) daily had a lower rate of type 2 diabetes mellitus.
 The mechanism of this process is unclear, but some experts suggest that it could be related to the increased production of adiponectin—a hormone that affects insulin and blood sugar levels.